 A doctor may sometimes recommend a hysterosalpingogram, which uses dye to see the uterus during an X-ray, or a sonohysterogram, which uses a saline solution to enhance the view of the uterus during an ultrasound.

-Doctors do not fully understand what causes fibroids, but some possible causes and risk factors include:
+Doctors do not fully understand what causes fibroids, but some possible

 - Genetics: Fibroids may run in families, and certain genetic mutations increase the risk of these growths.